 In addition to the Graduate School admission requirements, applicants must submit: (1) TWO LETTERS OF REFERENCE from people acquainted with the applicant's background and potential and (2) A BRIEF AUTOBIOGRAPHICAL STATEMENT describing particular interests, expenses and goals related to academic and professional work in criminal justice.

 Applicants are evaluated with respect to (1) undergraduate grade point average; a minimum GP A of 3.
-0 based on the last 60 hours is required for consideration of admission to degree status; (2) amount, type and scope of undergraduate preparation; and (3) reference letters.
+0 based on the last 60 hours is required for consideration of admission to degree status; (2) reference letters; and (3) amount, type and scope of undergraduate preparation.
 Final recommendation on a candidate's admission to the MAC] program is made to the Graduate School by the graduate coordinator of the Criminal Justice program.